 FDM 3D printers can start at around $200 to $300 for basic 3D printers such as the Creality CR-10, or Da Vinci Mini by XYZprinting.
 RepRap 3D printer kits start at around this price, though a Prusa 3D printer will cost you just under $1,000.
 DIY 3D printer kits such as the Creality Ender 3 offer a good mix of quality and low cost.

 Medium-range FDM 3D printers can cost $2,000 to $3,000.
 These include 3D printers by brands such as Makerbot, Ultimaker and Zortrax.
 They are more professional and higher quality, but cost more as a result.

 Professional FDM 3D printers such as those by Stratasys cost far more, ranging from $10,000 to $300,000!
 These printers print much higher quality (accuracy >50 microns) and 3D print fast, but cost far more as a result.

 FDM 3D Printer Performance

 Though affordable, accessible, and simple to use, FDM / FFF 3D printers lack in some areas.
 Firstly, they are slow.
-Due to tracing each layer slowly, larger prints can take days to print sometimes.
+Due to tracing each layer slowly, larger prints the size of a vase can take 12 hours.
 If you are looking to 3D print with speed, you are much better off with SLA or SLS, or even with Carbon 3D’s CLIP technology for super high speed printing!

-Furthermore, the print quality adequate, but not great.
+Furthermore, the print quality is adequate, but not great.
 Though the best FDM 3D printers are accurate up to around 50 microns, this is not ideal and sometimes you can still see the layers on a model.
 3D printing technologies such as SLA and Binder Jetting are better for high-quality printing as they offer higher precision and quality overall.